TheStig294/100-more-randomats-pack-1/README.md

 \
 _ttt_randomat_superboing_ - Default: 1 - Whether this randomat is enabled

-## Triggered

-Applies a red screen effect, shakes the screen and plays a loud sound when someone dies\
-\
-_ttt_randomat_triggered_ - Default: 1 - Whether this randomat is enabled\

 ## Take a seat! (a.k.a Oh sorry, I thought that was you, Rythian!)

 Turns everyone into chairs!\